BS1125/CMAverse/README.md

 studies with a sustained exposure period-Application to control of the healthy worker survivor effect.
 Mathematical Modelling.
 7: 1393 - 1512.

-Vansteelandt S, Bekaert M, Lange T. (2012).
+Vansteelandt S, Bekaert M, Lange T (2012).
 Imputation Strategies for the Estimation of Natural Direct and Indirect Effects.
 Epidemiologic Methods.
 1(1): 131 - 158.

 Steen J, Loeys T, Moerkerke B, Vansteelandt S (2017).
 Medflex: an R package for flexible mediation analysis using natural effect models.
 Journal of Statistical Software.
 76(11).

-VanderWeele TJ.
-A unification of mediation and interaction: a 4-way decomposition (2014).
+VanderWeele TJ (2014).
+A unification of mediation and interaction: a 4-way decomposition.
 Epidemiology.
 25(5): 749 - 61.

-Imai K, Keele L, Tingley D. A general approach to causal mediation analysis (2010).
+Imai K, Keele L, Tingley D (2010).
+A general approach to causal mediation analysis.
 Psychological Methods.
 15(4): 309 - 334.

-Schomaker M, Heumann C. Bootstrap inference when using multiple imputation (2018).
+Schomaker M, Heumann C (2018).
+Bootstrap inference when using multiple imputation.
 Statistics in Medicine.
 37(14): 2252 - 2266.

-VanderWeele TJ, Ding P. Sensitivity analysis in observational research: introducing the E-Value (2017).
+VanderWeele TJ, Ding P (2017).
+Sensitivity analysis in observational
+research: introducing the E-Value.
 Annals of Internal Medicine.
 167(4):
 268 - 274.

-Smith LH, VanderWeele TJ.
-Mediational E-values: Approximate sensitivity analysis for unmeasured mediator-outcome confounding (2019).
+Smith LH, VanderWeele TJ (2019).
+Mediational E-values: Approximate sensitivity analysis for unmeasured mediator-outcome confounding.
 Epidemiology.
 30(6): 835 - 837.

-Carrol RJ, Ruppert D, Stefanski LA, Crainiceanu C. Measurement Error in Nonlinear Models: A Modern Perspective, Second Edition (2006).
+Carrol RJ, Ruppert D, Stefanski LA, Crainiceanu C (2006).
+Measurement Error in Nonlinear Models: A Modern Perspective, Second Edition.
 London:
 Chapman & Hall.

-Cook JR, Stefanski LA.
-Simulation-extrapolation estimation in parametric measurement error models (1994).
+Cook JR, Stefanski LA (1994).
+Simulation-extrapolation estimation in parametric measurement error models.
 Journal of the American Statistical Association, 89(428): 1314 - 1328.

-Küchenhoff H, Mwalili SM, Lesaffre E. A general method for dealing with misclassification in regression: the misclassification SIMEX (2006).
+Küchenhoff H, Mwalili SM, Lesaffre E (2006).
+A general method for dealing with misclassification in regression: the misclassification SIMEX.
 Biometrics.
 62(1): 85 - 96.

 Stefanski LA, Cook JR. Simulation-extrapolation: the measurement error jackknife (1995).
 Journal of the American Statistical Association.
 90(432): 1247 - 56.

-Valeri L, Lin X, VanderWeele TJ.
-Mediation analysis when a continuous mediator is measured with error and the outcome follows a generalized linear model (2014).
+Valeri L, Lin X, VanderWeele TJ (2014).
+Mediation analysis when a continuous mediator is measured with error and the outcome follows a generalized linear model.
 Statistics in medicine, 33(28): 4875–4890.

+Efron B (1987).
+Better Bootstrap Confidence Intervals.
+Journal of the American Statistical Association.
+82(397): 171-185.